-Despite the Government's unwavering optimism, a “No Deal” Brexit is looking increasingly likely.
+Despite the British government’s unwavering optimism, a “No Deal” Brexit is looking increasingly likely.
 If a “No Deal” Brexit is realized, what will it mean for the movement of art and antiques between the UK and the EU?
-We've summarized below.

 What does a "no deal" brexit actually mean?

 "In this scenario the free trade of goods between the UK and the EU would cease and trade with the EU would be on non-preferential, World Trade Organisation, terms.
 This means that Most Favoured Nation (MFN) tariffs and non-preferential rules of origin would apply to consignments between the UK and EU."

 In summary, the UK would operate like any non-EU country when importing and exporting goods to and from the EU.
 Any pre-existing trade agreements with the EU will end, and the UK will resort to “default” trade terms as directed by the WTO.
 For ARTA’s clients, this would mean the free movement of art and antiques between the UK and EU would cease and any imports into the UK from the EU, not imported under duty suspension, will be subject to import VAT of 5%.